taylojo5/theo-core/docs/build-docs/CHUNKING_BEST_PRACTICES.md

 # Chunking Best Practices

-> **Purpose**: Lessons learned from Phase 3 and Phase 4 implementation to improve future planning and execution
+> **Purpose**: Lessons learned from Phase 3, Phase 4, and Phase 4-2 implementation to improve future planning and execution
-> **Last Updated**: December 23, 2024 (v1.4)
+> **Last Updated**: December 23, 2024 (v1.5)
-> **Based On**: Phase 3-1, Phase 3-2, Phase 3-3, Phase 4-1 Completion Analysis, and Phase 13 API Documentation
+> **Based On**: Phase 3-1, Phase 3-2, Phase 3-3, Phase 4-1, Phase 4-2 Completion Analysis, and Phase 13 API Documentation
 > **Note**: CSRF protection is handled by Next Auth—do not implement custom CSRF token patterns

 ---

 ## Overview

-This document captures best practices for chunking implementation work, derived from analysis of the Phase 3 (Gmail Integration) and Phase 4 (Google Calendar Integration) implementations.
-Following these practices will reduce drift from plan, minimize security gaps, and improve code quality.
+This document captures best practices for chunking implementation work, derived from analysis of the Phase 3 (Gmail Integration), Phase 4 (Google Calendar Integration), and Phase 4-2 (Calendar Deep Analysis) implementations.
+Following these practices will reduce drift from plan, minimize security gaps, improve code quality, and ensure cross-integration consistency.

 ---